kevinkraaijveld/24-Beautifier/README.md

 - If an error occurs during the beautification process, an alert message will be displayed.

 ## Demo
-You can try the Lingo Game [here](https://www.sololearn.com/compiler-playground/W12F5qkHOt0J).
+You can try the HTML Beautifier [here](https://www.sololearn.com/compiler-playground/W12F5qkHOt0J).

 ## Usage